 Unit Investment Trusts

 Despite offering certain distinct advantages for an investor, unit investment trusts (UITs) are not nearly as familiar to most people as, say, mutual funds.
-According to data compiled by the Investment Company Institute (ICI), in 2018 mutual funds held nearly 253 times as much money as all UITs did.
+According to data compiled by the Investment Company Institute (ICI), in 2019 mutual funds held around 270 times as much money as all UITs did.
 But as a greater diversity of UITs have been introduced, they have become more popular as an investment vehicle.

 Historically, most unit investment trusts have invested in bonds, especially municipal bonds.
 However, in recent years, equity UITs have taken the lead.